yfr/TIL/javascript-document_is_not_defined.md

 That's when you might run into a problem with document is not defined.
 Which makes sense and sounds right and all.
 To circumwent this error my first atempt was to just say const cookies = !document ? document.cookie : ''.

-BUt to my suprise this throws ecactly the same error.
+But to my suprise this throws ecactly the same error.
 Me: w ... t ... f?
 I just you.
 What to do when there is no document.